UnwindSafe/impbind/README.md

 Adds fake imports to an executable.

 ## Motivation
 The motivation for this project is twofold.
 Firstly, is to provide a new import hash for a binary.
-Some import hashes are a huge red flag for antiviruses.
+Some import hashes are a huge red flag for antiviruses (an import hash is just a hash of all the imports in an executable file).

 Previous Imphash: `6d28f0f849482928a2a297579e647cb5`